spread-ai/docs-comments/docs/module-1/creating-a-studio-application.md

 {{ snippets.buildUI }}

-For more on styling your application, see [How to style your application]().

 !!! abstract "Task 1: Create a UI"

      Create a simple user interface with just an [input box](#) and a [submit button](#).